hanwenzhu/blueprint-gen/README.md

 In the blueprint LaTeX, you may input these nodes using the `\inputleannode{name}` command, or input entire modules using the `\inputleanmodule{Module}` command.

 This tool is built to complement [leanblueprint](https://github.com/PatrickMassot/leanblueprint) and its structure is inspired by [doc-gen4](https://github.com/leanprover/doc-gen4).
+The idea is inspired by [leanblueprint-extract](https://github.com/AlexKontorovich/PrimeNumberTheoremAnd/tree/main/leanblueprint-extract).

 ## Example